-- notifiable events since the previous care inspection - written and verbal communication received since the previous care inspection which includes information in respect of serious adverse incidents(SAI's), potential adult safeguarding issues and whistleblowing - the returned QIP from the previous care inspection - the previous care inspection report.
+- notifiable events since the previous care inspection - written and verbal communication received since the previous care inspection which includes information in respect of serious adverse incidents(SAI's), potential adult safeguarding issues and whistleblowing - the previous care inspection report

-During the inspection the inspector met with 20 patients, three patients' relatives and eight staff.
+During the inspection the inspector met with two patients, and eight staff.
 Questionnaires were also left in the home to obtain feedback from patients and patients' representatives.
 Ten patients' questionnaires and ten patients' relatives/representatives questionnaires were left for distribution.
-A poster was also displayed for staff inviting them to provide feedback to RQIA on-line.
+A poster was also displayed for staff inviting them to provide feedback to RQIA online.
 The inspector provided the registered manager with 'Have we missed you cards' which were then placed in a prominent position to allow patients and their relatives/representatives, who were not present on the day of inspection, the opportunity to give feedback to RQIA regarding the quality of service provision.